In 2014, the Fredericksburg Regional Continuum of Care adopted its 10-Year Strategic Plan to End Homelessness.

 The CoC contracted the Virginia Coalition to End Homelessness (now the Virginia Housing Alliance) in 2013 to assist with the development of a 10-Year Plan.
 Over the following year, a Strategic Planning Steering Committee convened five working groups to translate the HEARTH Act goals into strategies that address the needs of our region’s homeless population.
 These working groups each met to formulate goals, strategies, action steps, and an implementation schedule.
 The 10-Year Plan was also informed by input from the public, CoC general membership, and regional leadership through a series of Community Forums.

-The Fredericksburg Regional Continuum of Care’s goals are to:
+The Fredericksburg Regional Continuum of Care’s goals, as outlined in the 10-Year Plan, are to:

 - Achieve functional zero through a homeless services system that provides immediate access and needs assessment at the point of housing crisis to prevent homelessness and rapidly return the homeless to stable housing.